faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

   - When could the problem have been noticed but wasn't?
     - The problem was never seen on the developer environment.
   - When could it have been seen again but wasn't?
-    - Subsequent launches of the app we all fine also.
+    - Subsequent launches of the app were all fine also.
   - When else in the lifecycle of the thing could the problem be seen but wasn't?
     - When the Update button is pressed in the app, or the target database connection string is changed, the problem is not seen.